Best Michigan Sportsbook Bonuses & Promo Codes for September 2023

 If you choose to wager on the specified game or market, then your bet will be eligible for recompense if you should happen to lose.
 The sportsbook will process a return to your account in the next day or so.
 However, if your bet wins, then nothing happens on the part of the sportsbook.
 You simply keep your winnings as usual.
 Bear in mind a couple of things about this type of bet, though.
 First of all, like deposit bonuses, the sportsbook will cap the amount of insurance money that a player can receive on a wager.

 So, if the insurance is only good up to $25, then a $50 bet could still produce $25 of loss.
 If you’re counting on the insurance to bail you out on a wager, make sure to read the fine print.
-The other issue is that, in most cases, insurance will be issued to you in the form of free bets or bonus dollars.
+The other issue is that, in most cases, insurance will be issued to you in the form of bet credits or bonus dollars.
 So you will have to play through the returned portion to release it as pure cash — usually, the playthrough requirement on these bonuses is a single turnover.

 An occurrence bonus is a type of offer that will pay out each time a particular event happens during a match.
 Players who opt into the bonus receive a fixed amount for every occurrence.
 Usually, the event is a certain player or team accomplishing a goal.
 So, for instance, there might be a bonus for every time LeBron James dunks during a game.
 Or, a player could get a payoff for each goal that Tottenham Hotspur scores in a match.